laisarend/OsVIT2/README.md

 # OsVIT2
-files used in MD simulations and NMA analysis of OsVIT2
+files used in MD simulations and NMA of OsVIT2